Gkcloud5/Cloud-engineer-learn-2025/02-Linux/Learn/Day 5 – Shell Scripting & Automation.md

 * It's list of commands that saved in a file
 * By using that you can make automation for repetitive tasks

+### Things to remember on script writing:
+1. Always start with shebang
+	1. Tell linux which shell should execute the script